What is the best way to invest 20k?

 If you’re looking for a home for your cash savings, you have a few options.

 You can pay up to £20,000 into a Cash ISA each tax year.
-Returns on an ISA are tax-free, so you get to keep more of the interest you receive.
+Interest on cash held inside an ISA is tax-free, so you get to keep more of the interest you receive.

 An alternative to a cash ISA is a high-interest savings account.